This manure/cover crop newsletter provides some data/photos from area producers.

 4) Spread composted beef manure on growing cover crop – requires even/thin spread so that the cover crop doesn’t get smothered.

-The Allamakee SWCD will be working with a producer (or a few producers) to set up demonstration site(s) this fall showcasing different methods for manure application with cover crop seeding.
+The Allamakee SWCD worked with Ross and Dave Weymiller to establish demonstration sites last fall (September 2017) and will have a field day this spring (April).
+Check back for information on the date.
+We plan to work with a producer (or a few producers) to set up demonstration site(s) this fall (2018) as well to showcase different methods for manure application with cover crop seeding.
 Keep and eye on the Allamakee SWCD website and the Waukon Standard for more information.
+Contact the office if you would be interested in working with us.

 The Value of Manure – Iowa State University Extension